-- Products made with labor from Lop County No. 4 Vocational Skills Education and Training Center in Xinjiang.
+- Forced labor products from Lop County No. 4 Vocational Skills Education and Training Center in Xinjiang.

-- Hair products made in the Lop County Hair Product Industrial Park in Xinjiang.
+- Products made with forced labor from the Lop County Hair Product Industrial Park in Xinjiang.

 - Apparel produced by Yili Zhuowan Garment Manufacturing Co., Ltd. and Baoding LYSZD Trade and Business Co., Ltd in Xinjiang.